Using CSS cursors and how to customize them

 Conclusions

-In conclusion, it is one more option that we have to improve the visitor experience in our application; but always keep in mind that the cursor to choose should not be too different from the already standard ones if you want your application to be easy to use.
+In conclusion, it is one more option we have to improve the visitor experience in our application; but always keep in mind that the cursor you choose should not be too different from the standards if you want your application to be easy to use.

 I agree to receive announcements of interest about this Blog.